What does it mean?

-As of April, 2012, there is a minimum "10% availability criteria" for advertised broadband speed, which means 10% of users must receive a certain speed before ISPs can advertise a package at that speed.
+Since April, 2012, there has been a minimum "10% availability criteria" for advertised broadband speed, which means 10% of users must receive a certain speed before ISPs can advertise a package at that speed.
 This headline speed must also be supplemented with information about the average speed customers can expect.

 Although there is no guarantee that your internet will achieve the advertised speed, you can use the more detailed information to compare providers' speeds in your local area.

 Advertised broadband speeds can be significantly reduced by a number of factors by the time they reach your house.
 Things like the distance from your house to the telephone exchange, copper wires or bandwidth management at peak hours can all slow your broadband connection down.